trailcode/webAsmPlay/readme.md

     * Investigate this some more.
 * Add overrides keywords.
 * Experiment with compute shaders for updating bot positions.
+* Add VLD and check for memory leaks.

 ### Bugs